dashbird/site/content/docs/get-started/setting-up-your-account.md

 ---
 date: 2017-06-05
-title: Dashbird Account Setup In 2 Minutes
+title: Basics of using Dashbird
-linktitle: Setting up your account
+linktitle: Basics of using Dashbird
 description: Setting up your Dashbird account takes only a few minutes and doesn't need any code changes or wrappers getting implemented.
 kbSeries: ["BGet Started"]
 kbSeries_weight: 200